kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 than at $(q + \epsilon) H$?

 No. But let's approach this one step at a time.
-Let's first ask the question of how much we save when taking a break from earning money of duration $\epsilon_t$ at an arbitrary point in time $H_{break}$ between the start and end of saving $H$.
+Let's first ask the question of how much we save when taking a break from earning money of duration $\epsilon_t$ at an arbitrary point in time $H_b$ between the start and end of saving $H$.
 In order to answer this question, we can reuse $f$ from before and split time up in three phases:

 | Phase      | time index                    | Savings produces in this phase                                                                       |
 |------------|-------------------------------|------------------------------------------------------------------------|